Senin, 04 Mei 2009

 After the convention, Obama returned to his U.S. Senate bid in Illinois.
 His opponent in the general election was suppose to be Republican primary winner Jack Ryan, a wealthy former investment banker.
 However, Ryan withdrew from the race in June 2004, following public disclosure of unsubstantiated sexual allegations by Ryan's ex wife, actress Jeri Ryan.

-Alan Keyes, who was also an African-American, accepted the Republican nomination to replace Ryan.
+In August 2004, diplomat and former presidential candidate Alan Keyes, who was also an African-American, accepted the Republican nomination to replace Ryan.
 In three televised debates, Obama and Keyes expressed opposing views on stem cell research, abortion, gun control, school vouchers and tax cuts.

 In the November 2004 general election, Obama received 70% of the vote to Keyes's 27%, the largest electoral victory in Illinois history.
 Obama became only the third African-American elected to the U.S. Senate since Reconstruction.